somestupidgirl/procfs_kext/README.md

 A kext implementation of the /proc file system for OS X based on the XNU kernel patch by Kim Topley: https://github.com/kimtopley/ProcFS

 ## Important notice
 This is still very much at an 'alpha' stage and not all features are yet working as they should.
-It *will* cause kernel panics in certain areas.
+It may cause kernel panics in certain areas.

 Tested on: